-(ii) Has not, within 30 calendar days after being notified of the termination, informed the Federal awarding agency that it intends to appeal the Federal awarding agency's decision to terminate.
+(ii) Has not, within 30 calendar days after being notified of the termination, informed the Federal agency that it intends to appeal the decision to terminate.

-(2) If a Federal awarding agency, after entering information into the designated integrity and performance system about a termination, subsequently:
+(2) If a Federal agency, after entering information about a termination in SAM.gov, subsequently:

-(i) Learns that any of that information is erroneous, the Federal awarding agency must correct the information in the system within three business days;
+(i) Learns that any of that information is erroneous, the Federal agency must correct the information in the system within three business days;

-(ii) Obtains an update to that information that could be helpful to other Federal awarding agencies, the Federal awarding agency is strongly encouraged to amend the information in the system to incorporate the update in a timely way.
+(ii) Obtains an update to that information that could be helpful to other Federal agencies, the Federal agency is strongly encouraged to amend the information in the system to incorporate the update in a timely way.

-(3) Federal awarding agencies, must not post any information that will be made publicly available in the non-public segment of designated integrity and performance system that is covered by a disclosure exemption under the Freedom of Information Act.
-If the non-Federal entity asserts within seven calendar days to the Federal awarding agency who posted the information, that some of the information made publicly available is covered by a disclosure exemption under the Freedom of Information Act, the Federal awarding agency who posted the information must remove the posting within seven calendar days of receiving the assertion.
-Prior to reposting the releasable information, the Federal agency must resolve the issue in accordance with the agency's Freedom of Information Act procedures.
+(3) The Federal agency must not post any information that will be made publicly available in the non-public segment of SAM.gov that is covered by a disclosure exemption under the Freedom of Information Act (FOIA).
+When the recipient asserts within seven calendar days to the Federal agency which posted the information that a disclosure exemption under FOIA covers some of the information made publicly available, the Federal agency that posted the information must remove the posting within seven calendar days of receiving the assertion.
+Before reposting the releasable information, the Federal agency must resolve the issue in accordance with the agency's FOIA procedures.

-(d) When a Federal award is terminated or partially terminated, both the Federal awarding agency or pass-through entity and the non-Federal entity remain responsible for compliance with the requirements in §§ 200.344 and 200.345.
+(d) When the Federal award is terminated in part or its entirety, the Federal agency or pass-through entity and recipient or subrecipient remain responsible for compliance with the requirements in §§ 200.344 and 200.345.

 § 200.341 Notification of termination requirement.

-(a) The Federal agency or pass-through entity must provide to the non-Federal entity a notice of termination.
+(a) The Federal agency or pass-through entity must provide written notice of termination to the recipient or subrecipient.
+The written notice of termination should include the reasons for termination, the effective date, and the portion of the Federal award to be terminated, if applicable.

-(b) If the Federal award is terminated for the non-Federal entity's material failure to comply with the U.S. Constitution, Federal statutes, regulations, or terms and conditions of the Federal award, the notification must state that—
+(b) If the Federal award is terminated for the recipient’s material failure to comply with a Federal award, the notification must state the following:

-(1) The termination decision will be reported to the OMB-designated integrity and performance system accessible through SAM (currently FAPIIS);
+(1) The termination decision will be reported in SAM.gov;

-(2) The information will be available in the OMB-designated integrity and performance system for a period of five years from the date of the termination, then archived;
+(2) The information will be available in SAM.gov for five years from the date of the termination and then archived;

-(3) Federal awarding agencies that consider making a Federal award to the non-Federal entity during that five year period must consider that information in judging whether the non-Federal entity is qualified to receive the Federal award, when the Federal share of the Federal award is expected to exceed the simplified acquisition threshold over the period of performance;
+(3) Federal agencies that consider making a Federal award to the recipient during the five year period must consider this information in judging whether the recipient is qualified to receive the Federal award when the Federal share of the Federal award is expected to exceed the simplified acquisition threshold over the period of performance;

-(4) The non-Federal entity may comment on any information the OMB-designated integrity and performance system contains about the non-Federal entity for future consideration by Federal awarding agencies.
-The non-Federal entity may submit comments to the awardee integrity and performance portal accessible through SAM (currently (CPARS).
+(4) The recipient may comment on any information in SAM.gov about the recipient for future consideration by Federal agencies.
+The recipient may submit comments in SAM.gov.

-(5) Federal awarding agencies will consider non-Federal entity comments when determining whether the non-Federal entity is qualified for a future Federal award.
+(5) Federal agencies should consider the recipient’s comments when determining whether the recipient is qualified for a Federal award.